 Lego® Education Spike Prime uses their trademarked product to teach students coding language based on Scratch and engineering techniques through robotics.
 The use of the colorful and easy-to-use blocks allows kids to engage in relevant, real-world lesson plans that will further their knowledge in science, technology, engineering and mathematics.

-Spike uses active learning and disguised education in all of their programs in order to teach these students essential 21st century skills.
+Just like STEM Sports, Spike uses active learning and disguised education in all of their programs in order to teach these students essential 21st century skills.
 Despite entry skill level, all students are able to engage in the STEAM activities that promote critical thinking and complex problem solving skills.

 “Hands-on-learning has benefitted many young minds.
 As we continue to grow in this area, emphasis on creative and meaningful hands-on experiences should be used to reach a greater, and more diverse population of students,” STEAM director and educator Lynne Boucher said.